Howdy folks! This is my entry for the cook-off, and actually this is a post that I made on my CCR blog earlier in the week.

 Hi everyone!
 I'm getting excited to celebrate the start of the summer solstice tonight.
 Anyone else have special plans?

 Above is a photo of my friend Katie Red at our solstice celebration last year.
-We actually ended up celebrating at the very end of the solstice instead of the…Continue
+We actually ended up celebrating at the very end of the solstice instead of the beginning since we were both busy the night before.
+I brought over…Continue

 Added by Aliza Ess on June 20, 2011 at 4:00pm — No Comments